Introduction

 Re-opening

-Some of the current identified benefits include:
+Some of the identified benefits include:

-• re-connecting 150,000 residents of central Derbyshire directly to the UK’s main line public transport rail infrastructure, including the 38,000 residents of the National Park itself
+• re-connecting 150,000 residents including the 38,000 residents of the National Park itself;

-• re-linking local communities across Derbyshire and beyond
+• re-linking local communities along the route;

-• integrated transport solutions at stations
+• integrated transport solutions at stations;

-• enhancing tourism with both heritage rail and rail excursion capacity
+• enhancing tourism with both heritage rail and rail excursion capacity;

 Funding